CamoLover/Portfolio/README.md

 # Portfolio Project

 This is a personal portfolio website built in PHP, showcasing various projects and skills.
-It includes project details, an about section, contact information, and links to social media profiles.
+It includes project details, an about section, skills and an experience history.
 The project is available to view online at [camolover.dev](https://camolover.dev/APP/portfolio/).

 ## Table of Contents
 - [Features](#features)